Abhiek187/frontend-nanodegree-arcade-game/README.md

 ## Getting Started

 You can play the game [here](https://abhiek187.github.io/frontend-nanodegree-arcade-game).
+To run this game locally, clone or download the game using this [link](https://github.com/Abhiek187/frontend-nanodegree-arcade-game.git) and run **index.html** on any browser.

 ## How to Play